coderboy53/rtadmin/README.md

 The remaining tasks in this project

 - Styles (very important)
-- Database integration
+- Database integration (Done)
 - Login authentication and session management and some security
-- Search mechanism in dashboard
+- Search mechanism in dashboard, and dashboard displaying name of user, and ability to navigate to hotel adding